-copy of the IEP, as well as all the providers and teachers.
-Teachers and service providers have access to the IEP and understand their specific goals and objectives, as well as how to carry out their accommodations, supports and modifications.
+Teachers and related service providers have access to the IEP and understand their specific goals and objectives, as well as how to carry out their accommodations, supports and modifications.
 It is the school's responsibility to make sure that the IEP is being carried out as designed.
-The team now begins to provide the services outlined in the IEP.
+The school must implement services outlined in the IEP no later than 30 days after agreed upon.